RJ-software-outsourcing/Sapporo/README.md

 ```
 docker pull sapporo/sapporo:latest
 ```
-Docker run.
-Please be aware that there are three mandatory EVs to configured <br>
+Command to run in docker.
+Please be aware that there are three mandatory EVs to be configured <br>
 More detail please read /sapporo/bundle/README (in the container)
 ```
 docker run -d -p 3000:80 \